kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## The Human Role

-Computers don't understand context or intent.
+Computers don't understand context or intent
-People define what matters, label data, and interpret results.
+People define what matters, label data, and interpret results
 Vision AI amplifies human perception — it doesn't replace it

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.